Scope of Program

 The interdisciplinary pain program is an outpatient program that provides an outcome focused, coordinated, goal directed team services to measure and improve the functioning of persons with pain and encourage their appropriate use of health care systems and services.
 The program can benefit persons who have limitations in physical, psychological, social and/or vocational functioning.
 Treatments are provided to individuals despite of cultural background.
 Individual must be medically stable and experiencing limitations in their daily activities, particularly related to their ability to return to work.
 Patients must be motivated to participate, psychologically, in all groups provided by the program.
 Functional Pain Center supports individuals with medical issues or comorbidities, and supports the management of those issues.

 The pain program is under the clinical leadership of Linda Cordell, M.D., Psychiatrist.
-The interdisciplinary team includes an Administrator, Office Manager, Psychiatrist, Licensed Professional Counselor, Chiropractor, Certified Functional Capacity Evaluator, Case Manager, Licensed Massage Therapist, and other team members as needed.
+The interdisciplinary team includes an Administrator, Office Manager, Psychiatrist, Psychologist, Licensed Professional Counselor-Supervisor, Licensed Professional Counselor-Associate, Chiropractor, Functional Capacity Evaluator, Pre-Authorization Specialist/Receptionist, Licensed Massage Therapist, and other team members as needed.
 The team in collaboration with the patient and the patient's family address the patient's functional, medical, physical, psychological, social, and vocational needs.

 Program strengths include a highly educated and highly trained staff in pain management issues.